-The disconnect between $W$ and experiments has become more pressing with the advent of atomic, molecular, and optical (AMO) quantum analogue simulators \cite{Lewenstein2007,Bloch2008,Saffman2010,browaeys_2020_manybody,WU2021a,Monroe2021}.
-Ion trap experiments implemented a non-interacting SUSY model \cite{CAI2022}.
-Rydberg atoms trapped in optical lattices can probe kink dynamics of a SUSY model of interacting fermions \cite{MINAR2022a}.
-And SUSY-based cooling with neutral atoms in optical tweezers has also been proposed \cite{Luo2021}.
-Atoms in optical tweezer arrays in particular show immense potential for quantum simulation, with recent experiments demonstrating arrays with up to 6,100 atoms \cite{MANETSCH2024} and hold times on the order of hours \cite{SCHYMIK2021,GYGER2024}.
-Furthermore, atomic levels defining pseudospins allows these arrays to effectively simulate a large class of many-body spin models \cite{browaeys_2016_experimental, whitlock2017,NGUYEN2018,GEIER2021a,Ebadi2021,Scholl2021,signoles2021,BLUVSTEIN2022,scholl2022,BLUVSTEIN2024}.
+The disconnect between $W$ and experiments has become more pressing with the advent of atomic, molecular, and optical (AMO) quantum analog simulators \cite{Lewenstein2007,Bloch2008,Saffman2010,browaeys_2020_manybody,WU2021a,Monroe2021}.
+Recently, ion trap experiments have implemented a non-interacting SUSY model \cite{CAI2022} and it has been demonstrated that Rydberg atoms trapped in optical lattices can probe kink dynamics of a SUSY model of interacting fermions \cite{MINAR2022a}, as well as the emergent SUSY at critical points \cite{dalmonte2015, mikheil2022, fromholz2022}.
+SUSY-based cooling with neutral atoms in optical tweezers has also been proposed \cite{Luo2021}.
+In particular, atoms in optical tweezer arrays show immense potential for quantum simulation, with recent experiments demonstrating arrays with up to 6100 atoms \cite{MANETSCH2024} and hold times on the order of hours \cite{SCHYMIK2021,GYGER2024}.
+Furthermore, atomic levels defining pseudospins allow these arrays to effectively simulate a large class of many-body spin models \cite{browaeys_2016_experimental, whitlock2017,NGUYEN2018,GEIER2021a,Ebadi2021,Scholl2021,signoles2021,BLUVSTEIN2022,scholl2022,BLUVSTEIN2024}.

-We propose a general method for quantum analogue simulation of many-body SUSY physics.
-We define a normalized Witten index, $\widetilde{W}$, using an average with an engineered energy density, $\mathcal{D}(H)$. $\mathcal{D}(H)$ samples SUSY partners in an unbiased manner to reveal key aspects of $W$ while directly connecting to physical averaging.

-We apply our proposed method to many-body SUSY in a certain XXZ spin model \cite{yang_2004_nonlocal} as a test-bed.
-We show that Rydberg atoms in tweezer arrays are surprisingly relevant for quantum analogue simulation of this SUSY model with ongoing experiments \cite{browaeys_2016_experimental, whitlock2017, NGUYEN2018,GEIER2021a,Ebadi2021,Scholl2021,signoles2021,BLUVSTEIN2022,scholl2022,BLUVSTEIN2024}.
-We are interested in non-local quantities at (or near) integrable points thus precluding the possibility of thermalization in a closed system \cite{DALESSIO2016}.
-For this reason, we consider an open-system framework to test the observability of $\widetilde{W}$ using numerical experiments.
+Here, we propose a general method for quantum analog simulation of many-body SUSY physics.
+We address the issue of experimentally detecting the signatures of $W$ by defining a normalized Witten index, $\widetilde{W}$, using an average with an engineered energy density, $\hat{\sigma}$.
+If $\hat{\sigma}$ samples SUSY partners in an unbiased manner, it reveals key aspects of $W$ while directly connecting to physical averaging.
+We apply our proposed method to many-body SUSY in an XXZ spin model \cite{yang_2004_nonlocal} as a test bed.
+We show that Rydberg atoms in tweezer arrays are surprisingly relevant for quantum analog simulation of this SUSY model with ongoing experiments \cite{browaeys_2016_experimental, whitlock2017, NGUYEN2018,GEIER2021a,Ebadi2021,Scholl2021,signoles2021,BLUVSTEIN2022,scholl2022,BLUVSTEIN2024}.